cardel/notasUniversidad/docs/2025-II/InfraestructuraUSB/Sesion 11/Amazon DynamoDB.md

 2. Replica automáticamente las tablas
 3. Ofrece una latencia uniforme
 4. No tiene limites de tamaño de tabla ni de rendimiento

+# Operaciones

+You can use the `Query` API operation in Amazon DynamoDB to find items based on primary key values.
+You must provide the name of the partition key attribute and a single value for that attribute. `Query` returns all items with that partition key value.
+Optionally, you can provide a sort key attribute and use a comparison operator to refine the search results.

+A `Scan` operation in Amazon DynamoDB reads every item in a table or a secondary index.
+By default, a `Scan` operation returns all of the data attributes for every item in the table or index.